ShaneRozenLevy/ShaneRozenLevy.github.io/_projects/quadruped_jump.md

     </div>
 </div>

-While trajectory optimization has enabled very impressive results, the resulting nonlinear programs are very difficult to get working well, leading to the work being part science, and part art.
+While trajectory optimization has enabled very impressive results in the literatures, the resulting nonlinear programs are very difficult to get working well, leading to the work being part science, and part art.